s-sutharsan-20/XYZ-Cricket-Tournaments-Website/README.md

 ### Overview

 This project was developed for the **WebBuzz: Cricket-Themed Web Development Challenge**.
 The goal is to create an engaging and interactive cricket-themed website for **XYZ Organization**, a sports organization dedicated to conducting cricket tournaments in various formats.
-The website is built using **HTML**, **CSS**, and **JavaScript** only.
+The website is built using **HTML**, **CSS**, and **JavaScript**.

 ---

 ## Features

 - **Cricket-Themed Design**: The website incorporates cricket-related imagery, colors, and elements to align with the challenge's theme.
-- **Interactive Elements**: Various elements of the website, including the multi-stage registration form, feature animations and dynamic behavior for a smooth user experience.
+- **Interactive Elements**: Various elements of the website, including the multi-stage registration form and dynamic behavior for a smooth user experience.
 - **Multi-Stage Registration Form**: A multi-step form allows users to register for tournaments, and the form data is handled via a demo POST method.
 - **Responsive Design**: The website is fully responsive, ensuring that it works on different screen sizes, including mobile, tablet, and desktop.